Secure Integrated Sensing and Communication against Communication and Sensing Eavesdropping: Proof of Theorem

 The communication concludes whenever (\ref{stoppingrulegeneral}) is satisfied.
 For \(t \equiv 1 (\text{mod}\,N)\), Tx chooses

 for \(\epsilon>0\) in (\ref{stoppingrulegeneral}).
 In other words, Tx only determines whether the transmission stops at \(t \equiv 0 (\text{mod}\,N)\).

 After Rx obtains \(Y_1^\tau\), the decoder operates on a block basis.
 For each block \(k\), Rx first reconstructs the codeword type used, \(P_{X,\hat{s}_{(k-1)N}}\), using constant-composition decoding with \(\tilde{P}_X\) ~\cite{csiszar2011information} and shared OTP randomness.
-Once the code structure is recovered, the message \(m_k\) is decoded in an analogous manner.
+Once the code structure is recovered, the message \(m_k\) is decoded similarly.